 My research on Plato centers on the defense of justice offered in the Republic, as well as Plato’s view on the relative weights of practical and epistemic concerns.
 I have articles on these topics forthcoming in Phronesis and the Journal of the History of Philosophy (co-authored with Nich Baima).
-Nich and I are currently developing a monograph titled Plato’s Pragmatism (Routledge, under contract).
-The central claim of this book is that, contrary to common interpretation, Plato values practical concerns above knowledge and truth.
+Nich and I recently completed a monograph titled Plato’s Pragmatism (Routledge, 2021).
+The central claim of this book is that, contrary to common interpretation, Plato prioritizes practical concerns above epistemic ends such as knowledge and truth.

 While much of my research engages with historical figures, my aim is to explore their works as a means of making progress on contemporary issues.
 I also do non-historical research in areas such as moral psychology, virtue theory, and metaethics.